-Also, that these instructions only apply to postcode units only, and not to vertical streets (which are only found in the Code-Point with polygons dataset).
+These instructions apply to postcode units only, and not to vertical streets (which are only found in the Code-Point with polygons dataset).
 To ensure that the vertical street references are not corrupted, remove them from your data before applying these instructions.